 Shoulder bursitis usually occurs when there is an inflammation of the bursa in the shoulder (bursa synovialis) causing discomfort.
 The condition is usually closely related to and often referred to also as a shoulder impingement syndrome or s

 The shoulder has substantially four major bursae, namely the subacromial bursa, the bursa subdeltoid, bursa subcoracoid and bursa subtendinea musculi subscapularis.
 This with the joint fluid (synovial fluid) filled fabric cushion act as a buffer and overlay for each tissue, muscles, tendons and bones in the shoulder.

-It is, often easy to distinguish between an acute and chronic bursitis in the shoulder.
-A typical occurrence of acute bursitis in the shoulder is shoulder pain and swelling which occurs very suddenly, whilst in chronic bursitis the pain persists over a longer period of time or is recurrent.
-In some cases chronic bursitis becomes acute bursitis in the shoulder, if the therapy was unsuccessful and the primary causes are still present.
+It is, often easy to distinguish between acute and chronic bursitis in the shoulder.
+A typical occurrence of acute bursitis in the shoulder is shoulder pain and swelling which occurs very suddenly, whilst in chronic bursitis, the pain persists over a longer period of time or is recurrent.
+In some cases, chronic bursitis becomes acute bursitis in the shoulder if the therapy was unsuccessful and the primary causes are still present.

 Other possible triggers for shoulder bursitis include:

 - Diseases such as rheumatoid arthritis, gout or tuberculosis.

 - Bacterial infections for example foreign bodies entering an open shoulder injury

 Shoulder disorders that can increase the risk of inflammation in the bursa due to mechanical irritation include impingement syndrome, shoulder stiffness and tears in the rotator cuff.